ruleant/firewall/README.md

 # Conference firewall

-Setup a firewall that blocks all incoming requests, except those as a response on connections initiated by you.
+Setup a firewall on a linux system that blocks all incoming requests, except those as a response on connections initiated by you.

+This script uses the iptables firewall of the linux kernel.

 ## Setup